vijay-km/vijay-km/README.md

 - 👋 Hi, I’m @vijay-km
-- 👀 I’m interested in software development and Machine Learing
+- 👀 I’m interested in software development
-- 🌱 I'm working on my competitive programming skills
 - 📫 How to reach me 'vijaymaurya912082@gmail.com, 6389551138'

 <!---